 Quantum Game Theory and Coordination in Intellectual Property

-The inventive and creative works protected by intellectual property laws are essentially public goods.
-As in the case of ordinary public goods, it is usually difficult for inventors and creators to erect non-legal barriers to prevent the use of their works (non-excludability), and any such use does not deplete their works (non-rivalry).
+The inventive and creative works protected by intellectual property laws are typically characterized as public goods.
+As in the case of ordinary public goods, it is often difficult for inventors and creators to erect non-legal barriers to prevent the use of their works (non-excludability), and any such use generally does not deplete their works (non-rivalry).
 Thus, scholars have long used classical game theoretic models of public goods to describe the strategies of players in intellectual property (IP) games.
 These models contain two seemingly common-sense assumptions: one, that if there are a finite number of decisions a player can make for any single move, the player must make exactly one decision; and two, that if a player engages only in a single game, the player will break a pre-game commitment with another player to follow a mutually beneficial strategy if it is in that player’s self-interest.

-Recent extensions to classical game theory using the theory of quantum mechanics – known as quantum game theory (QGT) – have dispensed with these two assumptions, yielding radical new results for many types of games.
+Recent extensions to classical game theory using the theory of quantum mechanics -- known as quantum game theory (QGT) -- have dispensed with these two assumptions, yielding radical new results for many types of games.
 For instance, in the classical version of the prisoner’s dilemma, two prisoners will fail to cooperate even though it is in their mutual interest to do so.
 However, in the quantum version, the prisoners’ decisions are often “entangled” in a mutually beneficial way that overcomes the ostensible barriers of classical self-interest, leading the players to cooperate.
-In this regard, quantum game theorists have suggested that if some exogenous quantum mechanical mechanism – like a quantum computer – could be used to entangle players in a public-goods game, doing so would diminish or eliminate sub-optimal free riding.
+In this regard, quantum game theorists have suggested that if some exogenous quantum mechanical mechanism -- like a quantum computer -- could be used to entangle players in a public-goods game, doing so would diminish or eliminate sub-optimal free riding.

 Keywords: quantum game theory, intellectual property, patents, innovation, public goods

 JEL Classification: C7, O3